dougeby/IntuneDocs/InTuneDocs/whats-new/early-edition.md

 ### Single sign-on support from the Company Portal for iOS to Outlook for iOS <!--834012-->

-Users no longer have to sign in to the Outlook app if they are signed in to the Company Portal app for iOS on the same device with the same account.
+Users will no longer have to sign in to the Outlook app if they are signed in to the Company Portal app for iOS on the same device with the same account.
 When users launch the Outlook app, they will be able to select their account and automatically sign in.
 We are also working toward adding this functionality for other Microsoft apps.

 ### Improved notification for Samsung KNOX startup PINs <!--1087143-->